interfaceinvestor/justatestscript/README.md

-# justatestscript
+# Information

-"script.md" is the main part
+"script" is the main part.
+Wanna use in an exploit (idk why?)

+Paste this into the executor: loadstring(game:HttpGet("https://raw.githubusercontent.com/interfaceinvestor/justatestscript/main/script"))();

 Welcome to my test file!